rbnhmll/vue-workshop/vueJS_workshop--notes.md

 In order to see this component in our app, we need to import it and render it on the page.
 We're going to use this component inside of `Search.vue`, because it will directly effect what we are searching for.

-First, let's import the component:
+First, let's import and register the component:

 ```html
 <!-- SearchType.vue -->